K\"ahler groups and subdirect products of surface groups: Restrictions on coabelian K ahler groups

+For dimension reasons it follows from the short exact sequences in \eqref{eqnNewCoab2} and the definition of $B$ that $l=2\cdot {\mathrm{dim}}_{\C}(B)$.
+We deduce that the vertical homomorphism $\ZZ^l \to \pi_1(B)$ in \eqref{eqnNewCoab3} is an isomorphism and thus the result follows. \end{proof}

+Lemma \ref{lemHodgeHol} allows us to strengthen our results with respect to a previous version of this work; it is based on a suggestion by the referee, for which we are very grateful.
 Before proceeding to state and prove the main result of this section, we want to recall some results from the literature that we shall need.

-For $g\geq 0$ and $\mm=(m_1,\dots,m_s)$, we denote by $S_{g,\mm}$ the closed orbisurface of genus $g$ with $s\geq 0$ cone points $D=\left\{p_1,\dots,p_r\right\}$ of multiplicities $m_i\geq 2$.
+For $g\geq 0$ and $\mm=(m_1,\dots,m_s)$, we denote by $S_{g,\mm}$ the closed orbisurface of genus $g$ with $s\geq 0$ cone points $D=\left\{p_1,\dots,p_s\right\}$ of multiplicities $m_i\geq 2$.
 Its \textit{orbifold fundamental group} is the group

 for $\gamma_i$, $1\leq i \leq r$, a loop bounding a small disc around $p_i$.
-We say that $S_{g,\mm}$ is equipped with a holomorphic structure if the underlying surface $S_g$ is equipped with a holomorphic structure.
+We say that $S_{g,\mm}$ is equipped with a complex structure if the underlying surface $S_g$ is equipped with a complex structure; in this case we call $S_{g,\mm}$ a \textit{Riemann orbisurface}.
 For a complex manifold $X$, a map $f: X\rightarrow S_{g,\mm}$ is called holomorphic if for each $p_i\in D$ there is a disc neighbourhood $U_i$ in which $f$ factors through a holomorphic map to the $m_i$-fold branched cover of $U_i$ in $p_i$.

+Throughout the remainder of this paper all orbisurfaces will be assumed to be closed and hyperbolic.
+We will use this assumption without further mention and we will refer to the orbifold fundamental group of a closed hyperbolic orbisurface as an \textit{orbisurface group}.

-\begin{theorem} Let $X$ be a compact K\"ahler manifold, let $G=\pi_1 X$, and let $\phi: G \rightarrow \pi_1 S_{g,\mm}$ be an epimorphism.
-Then $\phi$ factors through an epimorphism $\psi: G\rightarrow \pi_1 S_{h,\nn}$ with finitely generated kernel, which is induced by a holomorphic map $X \to S_{h,\nn}$.
+\begin{theorem} Let $X$ be a compact K\"ahler manifold, let $G=\pi_1 (X)$, and let $\phi: G \rightarrow \pi_1^{orb} (S_{g,\mm})$ be an epimorphism.
+Then $\phi$ factors through an epimorphism $\psi: G\rightarrow \pi_1^{orb} (S_{h,\nn})$ with finitely generated kernel, which is induced by a holomorphic map $X \to S_{h,\nn}$.

 Moreover, $\phi$ has finitely generated kernel if and only if $\phi$ is induced by a holomorphic map $f: X \to S_{g,\mm}$ with connected fibres (for a suitable complex structure on $S_{g,\mm}$), such that the critical values of $f$ are the cone points $p_i$ and the multiplicity of the singular fibre over $p_i$ is $m_i$. \end{theorem}